 [Keep the current text as is and add the following note at the end:]

+Note: A classical (Jakes) spectrum is assumed with maximum Doppler shift fD where fD=vUEλ0.
+In case of LoS conditions, the Doppler spectrum contains a peak at the Doppler shift fS=0.7fD with amplitude such that the resulting fading distribution has the specified K-factor.
+It shall also be noted that the satellite motion only induces a frequency shift.

 6.9.2 TDL models

 The Tapped Delay Line (TDL) models are filtered from the CDL models according to the section 7.7.4 of TR38.901 by assuming isotropic UE antenna.
 The delays can be scaled according to the section 7.7.3 of the same document (TR38.901).

+The Doppler spectrum for each tap is characterized by a classical (Jakes) spectrum shape and a maximum Doppler shift fD where fD=vUEλ0.
+In case of LoS condition, the Doppler spectrum of the LOS tap additionally contains a peak at the Doppler shift fS=0.7fD with amplitude such that the resulting fading distribution has the specified K-factor.
+It shall also be noted that the satellite motion only induces a frequency shift.

 Table 6.9.1-1 gives the TDL models in a suburban environment for different elevation angles and for LOS and NLOS conditions.